FANet: A Feedback Attention Network for Improved Biomedical Image Segmentation: Introduction

 \item \textbf{Feedback attention learning --- } A novel mechanism to utilize the variability present in each training sample.
-The mask outputs are propagated from one to subsequent epochs to repress the unwanted feature clutter.
+The mask outputs are propagated from one to subsequent epochs to supress the unwanted feature clutter.

 \item \textbf{Iterative refining of prediction masks --- } Using feedback information helps in refining the predicted masks in training as well as inference.
-During testing, we iterate over the input image and keep updating the input mask with the predicted mask. \item \textbf{Embedded run-length encoding strategy --- } Binary mask outputs of each samples are efficiently compressed before being propagated to the next epoch.
+During testing, we iterate over the input image and keep updating the input mask with the predicted mask {for up to 10 iterations (empirically set)}. \item \textbf{Embedded run-length encoding strategy --- } Binary mask outputs of each samples are efficiently compressed before being propagated to the next epoch.
 This provides a memory efficient mechanism for passing sample specific masks. \item \textbf{Systematic evaluation --- } Experiments on seven vastly different biomedical datasets suggest that FANet outperforms other \ac{SOTA} algorithms.

 \item \textbf{Efficient training --- } FANet achieves near \ac{SOTA} performance with far fewer training epochs. \end{enumerate}